 The graduate program in the Department of Political Science is designed to allow students to examine key issues in domestic and international politics as well as the theoretical foundations of political and social order.
 The MA/MS program is also designed to prepare students for careers in a variety of public and private sector settings in addition to providing those students who wish to continue into doctoral programs with the skills necessary to succeed.
 Once students have successfully completed 18 graduate semester hours they are qualified to teach government in a community college setting or dual-credit classes.

 Students enrolled in the graduate program will complete a 30 semester hour program that includes 6 semester hour of thesis (PSCI 518) or a 36 semester hour program that includes a 3 semester hour non-thesis research project (PSCI 595) and a comprehensive oral exam.
-All students will take a comprehensive written exam.
-All students must complete PSCI 540 or PSCI 512, and two courses from each of the four broad concentrations: American Government, International Relations, Comparative Politics, and Political Philosophy.
+All students must complete PSCI 502 or PSCI 512, and two courses from each of the three broad concentrations: American Government, International Relations and Comparative Politics, Political Philosophy & Methodology.
 Students pursuing the MA must demonstrate language proficiency.
 Students pursuing the MS must demonstrate quantitative proficiency.

-Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
-Applicants must meet the following requirements for admission in addition to meeting the general university requirements
+Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Students must submit all departmental requirements including a GRE.